Francis Andrews

-Francis Andrews (1718 – 18 June 1774) was an Irish politician.
+Francis Andrews (6 August 1718 – 18 June 1774) was an Anglo-Irish politician and academic who served as the 20th Provost of Trinity College Dublin from 1758 to 1774.
+He was also a member of the Irish House of Commons from 1759 to 1774.

+Biography

-Andrews was born in Derry and educated at Trinity College Dublin. and became a Fellow in 1740.
+Andrews was born in Derry in 1718, the son and heir of Alexander Andrews of County Antrim.
+He was educated at Trinity College Dublin, which he entered in 1733, and he became a Fellow of the university in 1740.

-In 1758 he was appointed Provost of Trinity College Dublin, and in 1759 was elected to the Irish House of Commons for Midleton.
-From 1761 until his death he sat for the City of Londonderry.
+In 1758, he was appointed Provost of Trinity College Dublin, and in 1759 was elected to the Irish House of Commons for Midleton.
+From 1761, until his death, he sat for the City of Londonderry.
 He was appointed to the Irish Privy Council on 6 April 1761.

+In 1766–7 he travelled extensively in Italy, meeting academics from the University of Padua and sitting for a portrait by Anton von Maron.
+He brought back a large collection of paintings, scultupres and busts, many of which were subsequently donated to Trinity College and form part of the collection at the Provost's House, Trinity College Dublin, which Andrews had built in 1759.

-On his death in 1774 he left £3,000 to found the Andrews chair of astronomy at Trinity and the Dunsink Observatory.
+On his death in London in 1774 he left £3,000 to found the Andrews chair of astronomy at Trinity College and the Dunsink Observatory.